leticiafossato/ironhack-projects/Project 4 - Diamonds/README.md

      - Search for outliers - comparing mean and median;
      - Calculate values to correct x,y and z;
      - Check correlations.
+- Apply the linear regression to predict the prices of diamonds.